 Most patients return to work and normal activities within two to four weeks.
 Any bruising can be camouflaged with makeup.
 If you exercise on a regular basis, this can also be resumed within about four weeks.
 It is important to understand that the full results of a facelift typically take time to come to full fruition making it important to have realistic expectations and a healthy attitude about having a facelift.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and have sagging skin on your face and around your neck, you may want to consider a facelift at A New Reflection Cosmetic Surgery Center.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and have sagging skin on your face and around your neck, you may want to consider a facelift at Charles A. Wallace, MD.
 Contact us today to schedule your consultation.